FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 Gamma Seal Lid- 6 Pack: If you can get your hands on some free buckets, this is the way to go.

-Food Saver Jar Sealer: For $10, I can use this gadget to vacuum seal anything and everything in a wide mouth mason jar.
+Food Saver Jar Sealer: I can use this gadget to vacuum seal anything and everything in a wide mouth mason jar.

 Lodge 12-Inch Pre-Seasoned Skillet: The basic standby for all types of cooking, inside or out.